aslesarenko/sigma-rust-mini/README.md

 ## Limitations of sigma-rust-mini

-This library has the following limitations vs the original sigma-rust:
+This library has the limitations vs the original sigma-rust described below.

-  - Rudimentary ErgoTree: only Constant
-  -
+#### Rudimentary ErgoTree
+Only Constant and ConstantPlaceholder nodes allowed in sigma-rust-mini.
+And because ErgoTree root expression should be of type SigmaProp, then only Literal::SigmaProp can be in the ErgoTree.

+#### Limited Addresses
+P2S addresses are supported but can only contain rudimentary ErgoTrees.

 ## Crates